BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 As I experienced the DreamWorks Theater, I noticed a very similar pattern with the rides I&rsquo;ve been on.
 Most of them follow the same format of a 3D simulation where the riders follow the characters on a journey through excitement and danger.
-This makes the rides very predictable.
+DreamWorks Theater follows this same format, which makes the attraction very predictable and boring

 ## Lunch